-In addition to the cap on MHAs set forth in paragraph 7.1C3 above, the Board acknowledges that the parties may agree upon the use of additional MHAs in other circumstances when new or contracted work is brought in-house.
+In addition to the cap on MHAs set forth in paragraph 7.1C3 above, the parties may agree upon the use of additional MHAs in other circumstances when new or contracted work is brought in-house.
 In addition, whenever contracting-out or in-sourcing is under consideration, the Union may propose different hourly rates for such MHAs to ensure competitiveness with outside services.

-Immediately after the effective date of this Decision, the Board orders the parties to establish a Subcontracting Committee to discuss the possibility of returning-mail handler work from Surface Transportation Centers (STC), Mail Transport Equipment Service Centers (MTEC), and the bedloading project.
+Under the 2016 National Agreement, the parties commit to reestablishing their Subcontracting Committee and continuing their discussions about the possibility of returning mail handler work from Surface Transportation Centers (STC), Mail Transport Equipment Service Centers (MTEC), and the bedloading project.
 The Committee will consider all relevant factors when discussing the issue outlined above, to include cost, operational efficiency, availability of equipment, and qualification of employees.
 In addition, any MHA employees utilized as referenced in paragraph 1 will not count against existing non-career caps.